Colored dissolved organic matter

 Variations in the concentration of colored dissolved organic matter as seen from space.
 The dark brown water in the inland waterways contains high concentrations of CDOM.
 As this dark, CDOM-rich water moves offshore, it mixes with the low CDOM, blue ocean water from offshore.

 Colored dissolved organic matter (CDOM) is the optically measurable component of dissolved organic matter in water.
-Also known as chromophoric dissolved organic matter, yellow substance, and gelbstoff, CDOM occurs naturally in aquatic environments and is a complex mixture of many hundreds to thousands of individual, unique organic matter molecules, which are primarily leached from decaying detritus and organic matter.
+Also known as chromophoric dissolved organic matter, yellow substance, and gelbstoff, CDOM occurs naturally in aquatic environments and is a complex mixture of individual, unique organic matter molecules, which are primarily leached from decaying detritus and organic matter.
 CDOM most strongly absorbs short wavelength light ranging from blue to ultraviolet, whereas pure water absorbs longer wavelength red light.
-Therefore, water with little or no CDOM, such as the open ocean, appears blue.
+Water with little to no CDOM, such as the open ocean, appears blue.
 Waters containing high amounts of CDOM can range from brown, as in many rivers, to yellow and yellow-brown in coastal waters.
-In general, CDOM concentrations are much higher in fresh waters and estuaries than in the open ocean, though concentrations are highly variable, as is the estimated contribution of CDOM to the total dissolved organic matter pool.
+CDOM is ubiquitous in the ocean and absorbs light energy, thus influencing water optics, phytoplankton photosynthesis, and photodegradation.
+Levels of CDOM can also be used as a flexible indicator of salinity, primary productivity, and oceanic circulation.
+CDOM influences water quality by both sequestering toxic compounds such as polyaromatic hydrocarbons (PAHs) and by producing harmful compounds such as chlorine disinfection byproducts like trihalomethanes and haloacetic acids.
+Sources of CDOM vary between organic matter derived from terrestrial, marsh, and marine systems.
+CDOM compounds can also originate from marine algae to a lesser extent.
+Different sources of organic matter have distinct CDOM signatures that may need to be considered when applying generalized models to CDOM measurements.
+Measurement of CDOM is typically accomplished through spectroscopy and fluorometry, but new optical techniques have arisen including remote-satellite sensing.
+Lastly, CDOM plays a role in global carbon cycling and may be impacted by anthropogenic forces such as logging and agriculture, along with climate change factors such as increased precipitation, permafrost thawing, UV radiation, and ocean stratification.